List of Royal Air Force stations: RAF stations operated by the United States Visiting Forces

 A CV-22B Osprey of the US Air Force's 352nd Special Operations Wing at RAF Mildenhall, 2013.

-At the invitation of the UK Government, the United States has had military forces (known as US Visiting Forces) permanently stationed in the United Kingdom since the Second World War.
+At the invitation of the UK Government, the United States has had military forces, known as US Visiting Forces, permanently stationed in the United Kingdom since the Second World War.
 The 1951 NATO Status of Forces Agreement and the Visiting Forces Act 1952, along with other bilateral acts, establishes the legal status of the USVF in the UK.
 Several military sites within England are made available for the USVF's purposes.

-A Royal Air Force commander is present at the main USVF sites, and is normally of the rank of Squadron Leader, whereas a US Colonel will normally command US personnel at each station.
+A Royal Air Force commander is present at the main USVF sites, and is normally of the rank of Squadron Leader.
+A US Colonel will normally command US personnel at each station.
 The role of the RAF commander is to liaise with the US base commander, and act as head of establishment for Ministry of Defence employees.
 The use of UK bases for combat operations by the United States is a joint decision by both governments.

 The United States Air Force (USAF) 501st Combat Support Wing manages and supports operations at RAF Alconbury, RAF Croughton, RAF Fairford, RAF Menwith Hill, RAF Molesworth, and RAF Welford, whereas RAF Lakenheath and RAF Mildenhall are managed by their respective host wings.